Personal Recollections of Joan of Arc: Twain's self-evaluation, and contemporary critics

-20th century critics
+20th-century critics

-However, 20th century critics have not favored Recollections, and it is hardly read or acknowledged in the mainstream today, especially compared to Twain's comedic works such as Huckleberry Finn, Pudd'n Head Wilson, and Tom Sawyer.
+However, 20th-century critics have not favored Recollections, and it is hardly read or acknowledged in the mainstream today, especially compared to Twain's comedic works such as Huckleberry Finn, Pudd'n Head Wilson, and Tom Sawyer.

-In the preface to his play Saint Joan, iconoclastic literary critic George Bernard Shaw accused Twain of being "infatuated" with Joan of Arc.
+In the preface to his play Saint Joan, G. B. Shaw accused Twain of being "infatuated" with Joan of Arc.
 Shaw says that Twain "romanticizes" the story of Joan, reproducing a legend that the English deliberately rigged the trial to find her guilty of witchcraft and heresy.
 Recent study of the trial transcripts, however, suggests that Twain's depiction may have been closer to the truth than Shaw was willing to accept.

 American author and historian Bernard DeVoto was also critical of Joan of Arc, calling it "mawkish".
 De Voto also claims that Twain "was uncomfortable in the demands of tragedy, formalizing whatever could not be sentimentalized."
 Maxwell Geismar delivered a scathing review, describing it as Twain's worst book: "It is difficult to find anything of interest in Joan of Arc – except its badness".
 Twain scholar Louis J. Budd said that Personal Recollections of Joan of Arc "has disgraced Twain posthumously with several levels of readers", even though "it met general approval in 1896".

-Harris expresses befuddlement at this work's placement in Twain's body of works: "By the time Twain is writing Recollections, he’s not a believer.
-He is anti-Catholic, and he doesn’t like the French.
+Susan Harris expresses befuddlement at this work's placement in Twain's body of works: "By the time Twain is writing Recollections, he's not a believer.
+He is anti-Catholic, and he doesn't like the French.
 So he writes a book about a French-Catholic-martyr?
-Ostensibly, it doesn’t make a lot of sense."
+Ostensibly, it doesn't make a lot of sense."